This information should not be relied upon as legal or professional advice. Read the disclaimer.

 The Renting Homes (Fees etc.) (Wales) Act 2019 came into force on 1 September 2019.
 The provisions are similar to those in the Tenant Fees Act 2019 – the impact is to ban certain fees in Wales.
-The Welsh Government has published Letting fees: guidance for landlords and letting agents (PDF 674 KB)
+The Welsh Government has published Tenant letting fees: detailed guidance

 The Commons Library does not intend the information in this article to address the specific circumstances of any particular individual.
 We have published it to support the work of MPs.
 You should not rely upon it as legal or professional advice, or as a substitute for it.
 We do not accept any liability whatsoever for any errors, omissions or misstatements contained herein.
 You should consult a suitably qualified professional if you require specific advice or information.
 Read our briefing for information about sources of legal advice and help.